kuhurosh/Sitara/security.md

 ## Reporting a Vulnerability

-If you want to report any vulnerbility in code you can simply raise issues and define the problem
+If you want to report any vulnerbility in code you can simply raise issues and define the problem or email us at roshan@parkyrosh.ml

-## Secure

-As this is a open source code then please dont use it in wrong purposes keep it secure and clean, everyone can use it without any problem as it is not in functioning state as real banks.